×

 What do people appreciate most about the culture in Morocco?

 "Expats in Morocco appreciate the country's rich culture and history, as well as its vibrant and diverse cities.
 They also enjoy the warm hospitality of the Moroccan people, the delicious cuisine, and the stunning landscapes.
-Additionally, expats appreciate the country's relaxed pace of life and the opportunity to explore the many cultural attractions, such as the ancient medinas, mosques, and souks," remarked one foreigner who made the move to Morocco.
+Additionally, expats appreciate the country's relaxed pace of life and the opportunity to explore the many cultural attractions, such as the ancient medinas, mosques, and souks," explained one foreigner living in Morocco.

 AGS Worldwide Movers